gloriafree/Tableau_Duke/Week3_note.md

 Basically by re-structing how data are loaded into memory and used by Tableau, it improves the processing time.

 more operations on working with extract is saved [here](https://help.tableau.com/current/pro/desktop/en-us/extracting_data.htm).

+#lesson learned
+the function/feature of different version of tableau could be very different, so one solution in certain version might not work exactly the same as the other. so don't simply just apply the same solutions or steps, but try to adjust it according to the version you are currently working on.